miguelavaqrod/node-pdfutils/README.md

 PDF Utils for node
 ==================

+Fork of the original repository.
+I will try to port this code to NaN, so it works with latest versions of Node.
+NOTE: NOT DONE YET.
+NOWADAYS IT IS JUST A FORK.

 This library contains tools for analysing and converting PDF files.
 You can get metadata, extract text, render pages to svg or png, all with our beloved asynchronous programming style.